tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

     "Authorization Formatting".

   * **-g**, **--halg**=_ALGORITHM_:
+    The hash algorithm to use for generating the objects name.
+    If not specified, the default name algorithm is SHA256.
-    The hash algorithm to use.
-Algorithms should follow the " formatting standards, see section "Algorithm Specifiers".
+    Algorithms should follow the "formatting standards, see section "Algorithm Specifiers".
+Also, see section
-    Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.
+    "Supported Hash Algorithms" for a list of supported hash algorithms.

   * **-G**, **--kalg**=_KEY\_ALGORITHM_:
     Algorithm type for generated key.
 It supports friendly names like the -g option.
+    If not specified, the default key algorithm is RSA.
     See section "Supported Public Object Algorithms" for a list of supported object algorithms.